TrumpTweetViewer/trump-tweet-viewer/README.md

 2. Turn on developer mode
 3. Download the zip for this github repo and then unzip the files
 4. Go back to chrome://extensions and click on "Load Unpacked"
-5. Choose the top level directory.
+5. Choose the top level directory